Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 • Important in parasitic protozoa such as Plasmodium.

-As discussed above, binary fission involves the production of two identical daughter cells; on the other hand, multiple fission gives rise to the formation of many identical cells that possess the genetic material of their parent.
-Apart from the number of daughter cells, there are a lot of aspects in which these both types of fission differs.
+Binary fission involves the production of two identical daughter cells, on the other hand, multiple fission gives rise to the formation of many identical cells that possess the genetic material of their parent.
 The table below indicates the main difference between binary and multiple fission:

 Feature